 They found that the just one session made an average participant's blood pressure drop by seven points, elasticized their arteries, and helped their heart rate go from 65 bpm to 81.

-Dr. Joshua Liberman, a cardiologist and governor of the American College of Cardiology's Wisconsin, said that the longterm cardiovascular benefits of frequent saunas sessions can be attributed to the way in which extreme heat in small doses causes the blood vessels relax and blood flow to increase.
+Joshua Liberman, MD, a cardiologist and governor of the American College of Cardiology's Wisconsin, said the long-term cardiovascular benefits of frequent saunas sessions can be attributed to the way in which extreme heat in small doses causes the blood vessels relax and blood flow to increase.

-While it won't make you burn fat, the sweating that you do in the sauna does help you lose a bit of water weight, which will make you feel considerably lighter, especially after a weekend of heavy drinking.
+While it won't help you burn fat, the sweating that you do in the sauna does help you lose a bit of water weight, which can make you feel considerably lighter, especially after a weekend of overindulging in food and drink.

 If you want to maximize the benefits of the sauna, it is imperative that you follow up your sauna session with a quick run in freezing weather, an icy cold shower, or a dip into a subzero body of water.
 It might not be pleasant in the moment, and it's certainly a shock to the system, but the sudden cold makes skin blood vessels constrict rapidly, and really gets the blood pumping.
 Afterwards, you can feel your blood vessels pulsating with life, and you can see the steam rising from your skin.
 You feel invincible and, at once, more alive and more relaxed than ever before.

-"The cold dip increases the sauna's elevation of heart rate, adrenaline, and endorphins that ease your pain and lighten your mood,” Dr. Mark Tinnerman wrote in “Health Benefits of Sauna,”on the North American Sauna Society website.
-“Due to the high density of cold receptors in the skin, cold showers send electrical impulses from peripheral nerve endings to the brain which results in an anti-depressive effect."
+"The cold dip increases the sauna's elevation of heart rate, adrenaline, and endorphins that ease your pain and lighten your mood," says Mark Tinnerman, MD.
+"Due to the high density of cold receptors in the skin, cold showers send electrical impulses from peripheral nerve endings to the brain which results in an anti-depressive effect."